novatel/oem7_api_dev_kit/README.md

 </p>
 <p>
     <h2>Quick Start Steps</h2>
     Follow these steps to get started quickly.
-For greater detail, please refer to the <a href="https://github.com/novatel/oem7_api_dev_kit/wiki">Wiki</a>.
+For greater detail, please refer to the <a href="https://docs.novatel.com/OEM7/Content/Lua/Overview.htm">NovAtel Documentation Portal</a>.
     <OL>
     <LI>Confirm that your receiver supports the OEM7 API, use the <a href="https://docs.novatel.com/OEM7/Content/Logs/MODELFEATURES.htm">MODELFEATURES</a> command to assist with this, look for "AUTHORIZED API".</LI>
         <LI>Download the OEM7 API dev kit</LI>